UniTime/unitime-doc/logging-levels.md

 ## Details

-UniTime logging is defined in the application properties (see [application.properties]( https://github.com/UniTime/unitime/tree/master/JavaSource/application.properties#78)) and can be overridden using custom properties (see [customization](installation#customization)).
-The changes to the logging made on the Logging Levels page are saved in the custom properties as well (see [Application Configuration](application-configuration) page).
+UniTime default logging is defined in the [log4j2-UniTime.xml](https://github.com/UniTime/unitime/blob/master/JavaSource/log4j2-UniTime.xml).
+The changes to the logging made on the Logging Levels page are saved in the [Application Configuration](application-configuration).
 The format is

 ```
 log4.logger.<logger>=<level>